 - In Ben 10: Alien Force, we learn that Gwen's paternal grandmother was an Energy Being with magic-like powers, which is the reason why she became so skilled with using magic.
 Gwen can also become an Energy Being herself when she needs a power boost.
 Her father's generation was skipped however, and neither her cousin Ben or her older brother Ken display signs of these abilities (not that the former needs them).

 - Juniper from The Life and Times of Juniper Lee is the Te Xuan Ze, the chosen guardian of the border between humans and monsters in Orchid Bay.
-This title originally belonged to her grandmother, Juniper's father having skipped that title and thus is unaware of the supernatural.
+This title originally belonged to her grandmother; Juniper's father can't see the supernatural and is unaware of his mother and daughter's activities.
+Interestingly while Juniper's younger brother Ray Ray can see and interact with the supernatural (but lacks any powers), her older brother Dennis has no such gift.